amarnath_yatra image

 The Amarnath Cave Temple is believed to be the site where Lord Shiva revealed the ultimate truth of immortality (Amar Katha) and the creation of the universe to Goddess Parvati.
 It is said that the ice Shivling forms naturally here every year, signifying Lord Shiva’s presence.

-The ice formation disappears and re-appears following the wax and wane of the Moon during the Shravan month.
+The ice formation disappears and reappears following the wax and wane of the Moon during the Shravan month.
 Hence, one of the most divine aspects of the Amarnath pilgrimage is the Amarnath Shivling story.

-• The Story Of Immortal Pair Pigeons
+• The Story Of Immortal Pair of Pigeons

 There is an interesting episode in the Amarnath Yatra history.
 Lord Shiva hid in the Amarnath Cave while he revealed the secret of immortality to Parvati so that no living beings could hear it.
 It is believed that two pigeons overheard their discussion and were blessed with the boon of living forever.